jaseknighter/splnkr/README.md

 after the wet signal is sent to the SuperCollider engine's bandpass filters, pitch and amplitude is tracked and sent back to norns, which passes the info to external devices (midi, crow, jf, w/) depending on their settings.

 ## credits
-* first and foremost, i'd like to thank [SPIKE the Percussionist](http://manipulate.net) for tremendous amount of testing, feedback, and encouragement he provided as i was working to get this script ready to publish.
+* first and foremost, i'd like to thank [SPIKE the Percussionist](http://manipulate.net) for the tremendous amount of testing, feedback, and encouragement he provided as i was working to get this script ready to publish.
-* this project was inspired by the [lines discussion](https://llllllll.co/t/re-deconstructing-jan-jelineks-zwischen/46577/4) about Jan Jelinek’s album “Zwischen” initiated by [Matt Lowery](https://www.instagram.com/mattlowery/?hl=en).
-It was a series of discussions I had with Matt at the start of this project that helped form the basic conceptual framework for the script.
+* this project was inspired by the [lines discussion](https://llllllll.co/t/re-deconstructing-jan-jelineks-zwischen/46577/4) about Jan Jelinek’s album “Zwischen” initiated by [Matt Lowery](https://www.instagram.com/mattlowery/?hl=en). tt was a series of discussions t had with Matt at the start of this project that helped form the basic conceptual framework for the script.
-* splnkr leverages the [stonesoup](https://github.com/schollz/stonesoup) script developed by @infinitedigits/@schollz
+* crossfading and audio routing code is based on the [stonesoup](https://github.com/schollz/stonesoup) script and [sampler tutorial](https://schollz.com/blog/sampler/) by @infinitedigits/@schollz
 * additional inspirations and thanks are due to:
   * @catfact
   * @markeats/@markwheeler Passerby (https://github.com/markwheeler/passersby)
   * @tyleretters Dronecaster (https://llllllll.co/t/34737) and Arcologies (https://llllllll.co/t /35752)
   * @dan_derks Cheat Codes 2 (https://llllllll.co/t/38414)